gsans/amplify-datastore-chatty-react/README.md

 ### Trobleshooting

-Message: The AWS Access Key Id needs a subscription for the service
+> Message: The AWS Access Key Id needs a subscription for the service

 Solution: Make sure you are subscribed to the free plan.
 [Subscribe](https://portal.aws.amazon.com/billing/signup?type=resubscribe#/resubscribed)

-Message: TypeError: fsevents is not a constructor
+> Message: TypeError: fsevents is not a constructor

 Solution: `npm audit fix --force`

+> Behaviour: data seems not to be synchronising with the cloud and or viceversa

+Solution: `amplify update api`
+Make sure you answer the following questions as
+- Configure conflict detection? __Y__
+- Select the default resolution strategy __Auto Merge__
+- Do you want to override default per model settings? __N__